Karim-ElSharkawy/Karim-ElSharkawy/README.md

 <!-- GREETING START -->
-# Hey there!
-It’s Karim Elsharkawy wishing you a fantastic Wednesday! 🚀
+# Happy Thursday!
+I’m Karim Elsharkawy, and I hope you have an amazing one! ☀️
 <!-- GREETING END -->

 🚀 **Backend Engineer | Microservices Enthusiast | Pro Gamer**